Kid Cudi: Influences

-Cudi's earliest influences include alternative hip hop groups such as the Pharcyde, A Tribe Called Quest and Bone Thugs-n-Harmony.
-Cudi also cites rappers such as the Notorious B.I.G., Tupac, Jay-Z, Snoop Dogg, Run-DMC, Kurtis Blow, LL Cool J, Salt-N-Pepa, Queen Latifah, Kid 'n Play, N.W.A., Naughty By Nature, Onyx and Public Enemy, as his hip hop influences while growing up.
-Speaking to Complex in 2012, Cudi named named Doggystyle (1993) as one of his favorite albums of all time, revealing, "Snoop Dogg is my favorite rapper ever […] It was the first time I was introduced to the man and I thought he was the coolest motherfucker alive.
+Cudi's earliest influences include alternative hip-hop groups such as the Pharcyde, A Tribe Called Quest and Bone Thugs-n-Harmony.
+Cudi also cites rappers such as the Notorious B.I.G., Tupac, Jay-Z, Snoop Dogg, Run-DMC, Kurtis Blow, LL Cool J, Salt-N-Pepa, Queen Latifah, Kid 'n Play, N.W.A, Naughty by Nature, Onyx and Public Enemy, as his hip-hop influences while growing up.
+Speaking to Complex in 2012, Cudi named Doggystyle (1993) as one of his favorite albums of all time, revealing, "Snoop Dogg is my favorite rapper ever [...]
+It was the first time I was introduced to the man and I thought he was the coolest motherfucker alive.
 His whole cadence, his delivery, his swag—it was real.
 It was something that I never heard before."

 Kid Cudi has also credited fellow Ohio native Camu Tao, as an influence.
-He has also been inspired by the sounds of the O'Jays, Ratatat, MGMT and The Postal Service.
+He has also been inspired by the sounds of the O'Jays, Ratatat, MGMT and the Postal Service.
 In 2010, he began experimenting with rock music; rock acts that inspired Cudi include the Electric Light Orchestra, Jimi Hendrix, Nirvana, the Pixies and Pink Floyd.
-Kid Cudi also credits English singer-songwriter David Bowie as a "huge inspiration."
+Kid Cudi also credits English singer-songwriter David Bowie as a "huge inspiration".
 Production wise, Cudi has named Dr. Dre, Swizz Beatz, Timbaland and Kanye West, as his top four favorite producers; also naming Emile Haynie and Plain Pat, calling them "geniuses" for seeing his potential before he was even completely aware of it.